Hosting a virtual event is impossible without the help of some quality virtual event technology.

 The Skinny on Virtual Events

 That said, a virtual event is only as good as its technology.
-Delivering online content across hundreds of devices, platforms, and wifi networks all over the world requires a keen insight into the virtual event tech at your disposal.
+Delivering online content across hundreds of devices, virtual event platforms, and Wi-Fi networks all over the world requires a keen insight into the virtual event tech at your disposal.